 The Labahoula is known for being gentle, playful and great with kids.

-Because he is a designer dog, the Labahoula does not qualify to join the American Kennel Club (AKC) roster of purebreds.
-He is however, recognized by the Dog Registry of America, Inc. (DRA).
+It is a common case that most – if not all – designer dogs and crossbreeds are not recognized by the leading dog breed registries.
+This is due to the fact that they are not purebred or considered “real breeds'' by these long-standing clubs.
+In other words, just because he is a designer dog, the Labahoula does not qualify to join the American Kennel Club (AKC) roster of purebreds.
+He is, however, recognized by the Dog Registry of America, Inc. (DRA).
 So that’s something.
 You won’t be able to get the same papers that one might expect for a purebred pooch, but at least there is some recognition available.
 That is certainly not the case for all designer dogs.
+And, the rising popularity of these hybrids is a sure path to a wider recognition by other leading registries.

+Labahoulas are beautiful dogs with a unique-looking coat, and in order to maintain your pet’s beauty, you will need to keep their fur in top shape.
 In spite of his thick, coarse coat, the Labahoula is a low maintenance dog who sheds minimally which makes him perfect for pet owners who don’t want the upkeep (home and pooch) that can often come with pets.
 Professional grooming is not required and to keep his coat looking its best brushing him once or twice a week should suffice.
 As with most dogs, bathing can be done as needed however because of his floppy ears, weekly inspection and cleaning should be done to avoid wax build-up and potential infection.
+Of course, if you ever find yourself in the position that you cannot successfully maintain your pet’s best appearance, then you can certainly find professional help.
+The grooming salon will definitely bring out the best looks your pet can have.

 Labahoula pups can possess a stubborn streak when it comes to training.
 Because they are naturally cautious around strangers and can be aggressive towards other dogs, both obedience and socialization training need to begin when these dogs are very young.
 Since Catahoula Leopard Dog puppies with heavy white markings in their coat / around their head are known to have hearing issues, potential owners should be aware before they adopt the Labahoula.
 It doesn’t make him a less desirable dog, just one that will require a little more patience and visual cues when training.
 Hearing evaluations called BAERs (brainstem auditory evoked response) can be done and interested pet parents can ask the breeder if this is the case.
 As his parent breeds are prone to joint issues later in life, be careful when exercising this little guy so as not to overexert tiny bones and joints.